Emmaus June 13, 2024

 However, the two disciples could have walked round trip to Motza in one day.
 Emmaus is simply the Greek version of the Hebrew name Motza.
 Additionally, the distance fits with what Luke wrote, since it is close to 60 furlongs from the Temple Mount in the center of Jerusalem.
 For those reasons and many more, Motza is the site most convincingly identified with Emmaus.
 It is a pleasant hike from Jerusalem along a stream in the lovely Cedar Valley to ancient Motza and back.
 I have done it on more than one occasion with no problems.
 That said, I would not want to make the hike in the dark, like the disciples in Luke did.

 Tel Motza is still being excavated, and is seldom visited.
 It can be hard to find if you don’t know where it is.
 The first time I went, I missed the signposts so I spent over an hour scrambling up and down bluffs before I finally found it tucked away up on the hill under an overpass.
-If you poke around in the bushes, you can find pieces of the old Roman road that ran from the coast up to Jerusalem, as well as ancient houses swallowed by weeds.
+If you poke around in the bushes, you can find pieces of the old Roman road.
+This road ran from the coast up to Jerusalem, as well as ancient houses swallowed by weeds.

 Biblical Account